caesarxuchao/kubernetes/v1_0/docs/glossary.md

+---
+layout: docwithnav
+---

 # Glossary and Concept Index

 **Authorization**
 :Kubernetes does not currently have an authorization system.
 Anyone with the cluster password can do anything.
 We plan to add sophisticated authorization, and to make it pluggable.
-See the [access control design doc](./design/access.md) and [this issue](https://github.com/GoogleCloudPlatform/kubernetes/issues/1430).
+See the [access control design doc](./design/access.html) and [this issue](https://github.com/GoogleCloudPlatform/kubernetes/issues/1430).

 **Annotation**